trothr/blog/Richard/2020/20200531-talk-that-way.md

 "You need a new car.".
 Okie, dokie, thank ye, honey.
+(Now how to pay for it?
+That's another story.)

 The kids chimed in, "Let's go look at one of those hybrids you're so gah-gah about.".
 My family knows me too well.